The Note 8 goes up against some serious competition. Setting aside the other top-tier Android phones currently available, there’s also the

 The Samsung Galaxy Note 8 features a similar design as the Galaxy S8 before it — but it’s a little bigger.
 The device features a massive, 6.3-inch display, which is bigger than most and is largely owed to how the display covers such a large portion of the front of the phone.
 The iPhone is also a beautiful device, but it’s not as unique as the Samsung Galaxy Note 8.

 When it comes to the display, the iPhone 7 Plus offers a 5.5-inch LCD display with 1,920 x 1,080-pixel resolution.
 The Samsung Galaxy Note 8 really steps things up with a 6.3-inch Super AMOLED display, one outfitted with 2,960 x 1,440-pixel resolution.
-That puts the device well ahead of the iPhone 7 Plus in the display department.
+That puts the device well ahead of the

 The Galaxy Note 8 is also arguably more durable.
 While the iPhone 7 Plus offers IP67 waterproofing — which allows it to withstand up to a meter of water for up to 30 minutes — the Galaxy Note 8 features an IP68 rating.
 This allows the Galaxy Note 8 to withstand up to 1.5 meters of water for 30 minutes.
 You shouldn’t take either of these two devices swimming, but if you happen to drop them in the pool or bath, they should be alright.
 Durability also means drops, though, and considering the iPhone doesn’t have a display that wraps around its edges or glass on both sides, we think it will likely perform better with accidental drops.